Code-Institute-Submissions/KieranSweeden-fol.io/TESTING.md

 <details>
 <summary>Create snippets (that represent common portfolio sections) that can be re-used throughout my libary of folios</summary>

 > For the sake of not repeated myself & being concise, I'll only present this user story with a project as the snippet.
-All other snippets within the Suite app following the same process for user familiarity.
+All other snippets within the Suite app follow the same process for user familiarity.

 When signed in, the user is presented the library page.
 From here, the user can select a folio to open in the suite using the additional menu.
 They'll then be directed to the the edit folio projects page within the Suite app.